 Call Us: 708.848.0491

-I received my Bachelor’s in Psychology from University of Iowa, where I focused on neurobiology, clinical psychology, and human development, from a trauma-informed orientation.
-Specifically, I am interested in how trauma impacts our brain development, the relationships we form, our decision-making, and even our day-to-day wellbeing.
+I received my Bachelor’s in Psychology from University of Iowa.
+As a student at UIowa I focused on neurobiology, clinical psychology, and human development.
+I studied how trauma impacts our development, and alters the ways we perceive the world.
+I also volunteered Research Aid in a lab geared towards understanding Alzheimer's Disease.

 Clinical Specialties and Training: